DevonMorris/DevonMorris/README.md

 ## What people say about me

-> has the personality of a charming housewife that often hosts gatherings to a diverse group of friends often
+> has the personality of a charming housewife that hosts gatherings to a diverse group of friends often

 Cody McClintock

+> The kind of guy that would order a chicken sandwich from a mexican restaurant

+Chris Reid